-I feel like there’s this huge magnet inside me that is pulling me out into the world and making me want to discover new places.
+I feel like there’s this magnet inside me, that’s pulling me out into the world and making me want to discover new places.
 It’s not something I have control over – it’s an itch that has to be scratched, a deep, deep longing that never goes away.
 I guess some people call it wanderlust.
 And sometimes, for one reason or another, I follow that wanderlust to places alone.

-I’ve learnt a lot about myself by travelling solo over the years, it’s made me braver and showed me that there’s nothing I can’t do or have if I really want it.
+I’ve learnt a lot about myself by travelling solo over the years.
+It’s made me braver and showed me that there’s nothing I can’t do, if I really want it.

-So, with that in mind, I wanted to share some tips that I’ve learnt over the years with anyone who is thinking about giving it a go.
+So, with that in mind, I wanted to share some tips that I’ve learnt with anyone who is thinking about giving it a go.
 For those who might need a little nudge – I hope this helps.

 Accept that’s it’s natural to feel nervous